 If necessary, refill the tube and repeat to obtain a table of pressure-vs-output power values.

 Repump and fill the tube with the same mixture at a pressure of 1 to 2 torr greater than optimal gas pressure (determined above by observation).
-Take an RGA scan and save it as "prerun" then operate the tube for 10 minutes continuously.
+Take an RGA scan and save it as "prerun" then lower the pressure to the optimal point determined above and operate the tube (sealed off) for 10 minutes continuously.
 During this time, observe the optical power output on the meter at intervals of 30 seconds and graph it over time.
 Run a final RGA scan ("postrun") to see what types of gases evolved which caused the power output to drop and if the ratio changed.

-Tech Notes: Use the Melles-Griot power supply as it features a higher output voltage (which is also listed on the sticker with the current on the underside so the voltage drop on the ballast resistor can be calculated and hence the tube voltage).
+Tech Note: This experiment uses the Melles-Griot power supply as it features a higher output voltage (which is also listed on the sticker with the current on the underside so the voltage drop on the ballast resistor can be calculated and hence the tube voltage).

 When evaluating a gas mixture, it is often required that a gas component be expressed as a ratio (e.g. He:Ne).
 In the case of a helium-neon gas mix, the procedure to produce a ratio is to divide the total helium pressure by the total neon pressure (addition of both stable isotopes) to obtain the ratio for helium.
 If, for example, the RGA showed 2E-5 torr of helium and 2E-6 torr of neon the ratio would be 10:1 for Helium:Neon (which is the most common way to express the gas mixture employed).
 Note that the total pressure at the RGA is NOT relevant!